SkoolNotes/Taproot/21eng201/_KBe21eng201retGoSTEssay.md

 ### cupboards to lock as a symbol of wealth

-1.  baby kochamma
+1.  baby kochamma with cupboards of thermos and insulin(14)

-    1.  \"Foreign returnees ... with keys to count, and cupboards to lock\" (67)
+2.  \"Foreign returnees ... with keys to count, and cupboards to lock\" (67)

 ### things inside cupboards